RafaelLiendo/Rebus.Extensions.SharedNothing/README.md

 ## How was that accomplished?

 Whell... the it wasen't perfect.
 In an ideal solution you wouldn't require any headers to deserialize the message on the consumer side.
+But here we had to add the Topic name as the MessageType